jpbrucker/draft-ffm-rats-cca-token/draft-ffm-rats-cca-token.md

 The two sections use inter-related claims to bind together into a single logical unit.
 See {{sec-security-consideration}} for more details.

-The above tokens are presented to the requester within a top level Conceptual Message WWrapper (CMW) collection {{CMW}}.
+The above tokens are presented to the requester within a top level Conceptual Message Wrapper (CMW) collection {{CMW}}.